HackYourFuture/Assignments/README.md

 - `ex1-giveCompliment.pass.txt` _or_
 - `ex1-giveCompliment.fail.txt`

-The report files are considered part of the pull request that you will make to submit your homework.
+The report files are considered part of the pull request that you will make to submit your assignments.
 They enable reviewers to get a quick overview of your progress.

 In addition, a log of the test results is written to a log file in the root directory of the repository.
 The name of that file is **\<email>.log**, where \<email> is your email address (or **test-runner.log** if the test runner could not determine your email address).